 Rules and regulations

-Landlords have a legal responsibility to ensure that the accommodation they provide is safe and in a good state of repair.
+Landlords have a legal responsibility to make sure the accommodation they provide for you to live in is safe and in good repair.

-Even if the property is not classed as an HMO, it is a legal requirement for a landlord to provide smoke detectors on each floor of the property
+Even if the property isn’t classed as an HMO, your landlord legally has to provide smoke detectors on each floor.

-Major causes of fire are substandard electrical wiring, overloading electrical socket, the use of faulty electrical appliances or the use of too many appliances.
-The Landlord has a responsibility to ensure that the wiring and appliances are safe and in good working order.
-However, it is your responsibility to check the condition of the appliances you bring into the property.
-Do not overload the electricity supply and report any hazards to your Landlord.
+Your landlord has a responsibility to ensure the wiring and appliances are safe and in good working order.
+However, it’s your responsibility to check the condition of the appliances you bring into the property.

-Once you have moved into your property, the Landlord has a duty to maintain the property to a reasonable standard and should keep all services in proper repair and working order.
+Once you move in, your landlord has a duty to maintain the property to a reasonable standard and keep all services in proper repair and working order.